 Don't forget, our Americana Cafe' Sundays concerts are now at Maggie's Musical Farm.

 Here are a few of our guests who've graced the concerts over the last seven years, and now we've finished our seventh year.
 We wait impatiently for the music to return.

 Finn Magill and Alan Murray

-The Paul Brock Band from County Claire, Ireland
+The Paul Brock Band from County Clare, Ireland

 The Wide Open

 Well Worn Soles